nkhil/Pinterest-for-books/README.md

 **User Stories**

 ```
-As someone with a blog
+As a person with a blog
 So I can share my favourite books with my readers
 I'd like a website to share a list of my favourite books
 ```